hugozap/volare-engine/volare_engine_layout/docs/LLM Transform Operations SPEC.md

 ```jsonl
 {"action":"add","item":{...complete element definition...}}
 ```
+Note:
+New elements only will be visible in the final document if they are referenced by their parent (with exception of the root element).
+An update operation for the parent element is usually needed.

 ### UPDATE Operation
 Modifies existing element attributes.
 Only the `id` and attributes to change are needed.
 ```jsonl
 {"action":"update","item":{"id":"element_id","attribute1":"new_value"}}
 ```
+Note: If needed, when updating, the "type" of the element can be updated too (e.g when converting a root element that was text into a container).

 ### DELETE Operation
 Removes an element.
 Only the `id` is required.